opencontainers/distribution-spec/README.md

 These extensions will only move forward with significant support from registies, registry clients, and users.

 Please see [here](https://github.com/opencontainers/distribution-spec/blob/main/extensions/README.md) for more details.

-## Extensions API - (status: WIP)

-The Distribution maintainers recognize that an API may be necessary, or at least potentially advantageous, for specifying extensions to the Distribution API.
-Thus, we propose to add an [Extensions API for Distribution](EXTENSIONS.md).

 # Contributing

 Development happens on GitHub for the spec.